pytorch/pytorch/docs/source/distributed.pipelining.rst

   x = torch.randn(batch_size, in_dim, device=device)

   # Run the pipeline with input `x`
-  # `x` will be divided into microbatches internally
+  # `x` will be divided into microbatches automatically
   if rank == 0:
       schedule.step(x)
   else: